doubledizle/doubledizle/README.md

-- 👋 Hi, I’m @doubledizle
+- 👋 Hi, I’m Donny, aka DoubleDizle
-- 👀 I’m interested in coding, scripting, automation
+- 👀 I’m mostly interested in making full stack web apps with Javascript
-- 🌱 I’m currently learning Pyton and PowerShell
+- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on anything really, I'm a noob
+- 💞️ I’m looking to collaborate on anything that looks interesting
-- 📫 How to reach me: DM I guess?
+- 📫 How to reach me: https://twitter.com/donnyduncan

 <!---
 doubledizle/doubledizle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.